fhamborg/news-please/README.md

 ```
 A sample of an extracted article can be found [here (as a JSON file)](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json).

-or if you want to crawl multiple articles at a time
+If you want to crawl multiple articles at a time
 ```python
 NewsPlease.from_urls([url1, url2, ...])
 ```